alvis-lin/server/README.md

 There are three functions, which user could use for filling the question's location.

-1.The system would allow the user to fill in the latitude and longitude text box to be the location of the question.
+1.The system would allow the user to fill in the latitude and longitude in the text box to be the location of the question.
 In this function, HTML5 is used creating the text box for filling latitude and longitude value.

 2.The system would allow the user to click on the map to define the question's location.
-The latitude and longitude location when user clicking on the map have to return to the text box.
+When user clicking on the map, the latitude and longitude location have to return to the text box.
-In this function, HTML5 is used to hold the map and Javascript is used to define function for clicking on the map and return Latitude and Longitude value to text box.
+In this function, HTML5 is used to hold the map and Javascript is used to define function for clicking on the map and return Latitude and Longitude value to the text box.

 Example code for div that holding map in [question-index.html]